 The threats to critical infrastructure and corporate networks are now so advanced that they require a cybersecurity solution that combines advanced technologies, machine learning and human intelligence (through a Managed SOC) to protect networks against the complex range of attack scenarios they are vulnerable to across the entire enterprise.

 This need for a comprehensive industrial network security solution led to the genesis of Sapien Cyber.

 Sapien Cyber has developed a sophisticated solution that changes the cybersecurity landscape forever.
 Through the evolution of our ‘system of systems’ platform, we have developed an unparalleled cybersecurity solution for both OT and IT environments.

-Sapien understands the threat landscape and offers solutions to address the complexity found within commercial, industrial and government-owned assets.
+Sapien understands the threat landscape and offers solutions to address the complexity found within commercial, industrial, corporate and government-owned assets.